junxit/us-congress-bills-113/metadata.md

 - 2014-03-11 — Introduced in House
 - 2014-03-11 — Introduced in House
 - 2014-03-11 — Referred to the House Committee on Oversight and Government Reform.
+- 2014-03-12 — Committee Consideration and Mark-up Session Held.
+- 2014-03-12 — Ordered to be Reported by Voice Vote.
+- 2014-06-30 — Placed on the Union Calendar, Calendar No. 379.
+- 2014-06-30 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+113-507.
+- 2014-06-30 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+113-507.